vance/Projecturo_2/README.md

 ### Running with browserify

-An alternate to running in REPL might be to install browserfy and loading test.html in the browser
+An alternate to running in REPL might be to install browserfy and loading test.html in the browser.
+You can test quickly with test.html.

+browserify dotPathTests.js -o bundleDotPath.js

 ### Initializing a Search String